🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Avoiding Political Bias

-• Monitor your success rate separately for candidates and causes you favour personally versus those you oppose
+• Maintain separate performance records for outcomes involving candidates or proposals you favour versus those you oppose

-• Before committing capital to any political trade, compel yourself to articulate the most compelling argument supporting the opposing position
+• Conduct a pre-trade review: articulate the most compelling argument supporting the opposing position before committing capital

 FAQ